-Should bad weather or an unforeseen event cause an unexpected cancellation of a seminar session.
-You will be notified via your Doane email account.
-If it is determined that a make-up session is necessary plans will be made to reschedule.
+Should bad weather, or unforeseen event cause an unexpected cancellation of a seminar session every attempt will be made to contact you.
+Sessions can be made-up by simply attending an additional regular session in subsequent weeks.
+However, if it is determined that a make-up is necessary plans will be made to reschedule.